cindygraffin-pro/cloud-practitionner/readme.md

 - allow code collab in real-time

 **Systems Manager (SSM):**
+- gives visibility and control of your infrastructure on AWS
+- operational insights of resources to quickly identify any issues that might impact applications using those resources
+- provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources
+- allow to group resources
+- helps manage and operate resources at scale
-- helps manage E2 and on-premises systems at scale -> hybrid service
+- helps manage EC2 and on-premises systems at scale -> hybrid service
 - get operational insights about the state of the infra
 - patching automation run commands accross an entire fleet of servers, store parameter config with SSM Parameter Store
 - for Windows and Linux OS